Alternative Testing Services

-At the bottom of the Faculty Notification Letter there will be a red box with a link inside.
+At the top of the Faculty Notification Letter there will be a red box with a link inside.
 This link will take the faculty member to the Alternate Testing Agreement (ATA).

 The ATA is for use by Faculty to notify the Access Center of proctoring instructions for accommodated exams in each of their courses for which there is an eligible student.

 Faculty will only need to submit one ATA per course section for which there is an eligible student.
 If there are several eligible students in the same course section being proctored by the Access Center, the ATA will automatically be applied to the exams for those students.

 Important: For Fall 2020: